 - Review cost considerations that will help keep study abroad affordable while searching for a program, such as the cost of living in your destination.

 - Understand how financial aid works for different program types and terms.

 - Research study abroad scholarships.

-- View tips for budgeting while abroad and talk to Education Abroad's student advisors for additional advice.
+- View tips for budgeting while abroad and talk to Education Abroad's peer advisors for additional advice.

 - Read the billing policies and procedures for your program.